mdolancode/mdolancode/README.md

 <br>

-- 🔭 I’m currently working on an iOS app using UIKit and a companion watchOS app that displays quotes from animes.
+- 🔭 I’m currently working on an iOS app that tracks crypto and has an Ethereum wallet.
 - 🌱 I’m currently learning Solidity & Web3.py.
 - 👯 I’m looking to collaborate on a project with someone more senior than I am.
 - 🤔 I’m looking for my next role.